 For 4G connectivity, the Surface Pro X features Qualcomm’s Snapdragon X24 modem.
 The modem supports peak download speeds of 2Gbps and peak upload speeds of 316Mbps.
 The device supports both physical SIM cards and eSIMs.
 The only downside of the Surface Pro X is its software.
 The device runs Windows 10 on ARM, which still doesn’t support all the apps you might use on your regular Windows 10 PC.
 But it should be good enough for most basic tasks.

 - The ARM-based Microsoft Surface Pro X is another great 4G capable 2-in-1 device, which offers better performance and battery life than the Surface Go 2.
 But it may not be the best pick for power users as you might face some compatibility issues with certain Windows 10 apps.

-Best thin and light: Samsung Galaxy Book S
+Best thin and light: Samsung Galaxy Book Flex2 5G

-While we’re on the topic of the future, you can also consider getting a 5G-capable laptop, like the Dell Latitude 9510, the Lenovo Flex 5G, or the Samsung Galaxy Book Flex 5G, and future proof your purchase.
+While we’re on the topic of the future, you can also consider getting a 5G-capable laptop, like the Dell Latitude 9510 or the Lenovo Flex 5G, and future proof your purchase.
 Alternatively, if you already have a perfectly good laptop lying around and you don’t wish to spend thousands just to get LTE connectivity, you can get this portable LTE hotspot instead.
 While it isn’t the most convenient solution, it gets you 4G connectivity on your laptop for cheap.
 Also, make sure you check out our list of the best Chromebooks you can buy in 2021 as it includes a couple of 4G-capable Chromebooks that may be more suited to your needs.